AdobeDocs/workfront.en/help/quicksilver/documents/workfront-for-adobe-creative-cloud/installl-wf-adobe-cc.md

 ---
 # Install the Workfront Extension for Illustrator and InDesign

+>[!IMPORTANT]
+>
-The Workfront Extenstion for Illustrator and InDeisgn will be deprecated early November 2022.
+>The Workfront Extenstion for Illustrator and InDeisgn will be deprecated mid-November 2022.

 The following sections describe how to download and install the Workfront Extension for Illustrator and InDesign.
 For information about how to use the extension, see [Use the Workfront Extension for Illustrator and InDesign](../../documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md).